carismoses/CIO/README.md

 ```
 python3 minimal.py --debug
 ```
 To create a breakpoint, the paths have to start from the root of the source code.
-For example to set a breakpoint T line 80 in CIO/cio/world.py use the following command within pdb
+For example to set a breakpoint at line 80 in CIO/cio/world.py use the following command within pdb
 ```
-break cio\world.py:80
+break cio/world:80
 ```